From a young age, I was drawn to the written word. I loved to read. Books informed me, transported me, and transformed me.

-The Paradox of Creative Writing
+The Problem: The Paradox of Creative Writing

+There are ways to overcome these fears, obviously.
+Otherwise, we wouldn't have books to read.
 Many writers try to do it on their own: they read books and magazine articles about writing, they study great literature, and they practice, practice, practice in isolation.

 They not only doubt their ability to tell the story they were once so eager to tell, they begin to question whether it was ever even a very good story in the first place.
+They litigate their own ideas and the inner critic quickly transforms into a masterful lawyer, laying out argument after argument about why writing that book, or poem, or screenplay is a bad idea.

 The brick wall moment creates a lot questions in the writer's mind about craft, process, and the creative mindset, and these questions often result in:

-—Lack of motivation or followthrough or focus
+—Lack of motivation, followthrough, or focus

 —Frustration with under-developed technical skill